 As long as you remember to direct your potential manufacturing customers to your relevant website content, the ideal website traffic will increase month after month, simultaneously increasing your ability to convert strangers into leads and ultimately happy customers.

 Moreover, you can use video content to demonstrate, display and provide information on your industrial manufacturing company’s products.
 Don’t underestimate the power of video marketing; consumer engagement with video ads is more than double the engagement with written or photo ads, with a click rate of 8.7% versus 3.7%.

 98% of manufacturing marketers use some form of paid content promotion

 While the concept of using social media to market industrial products might seem strange, it is just as good of a top of funnel opportunity for industrial manufacturers as it is for any other business.

 Where better to reach potential manufacturing customers than in the online space they frequent most, and also spend the most leisure time browsing on?
 You should market on a social media platform that is popular with your target demographic; Facebook, for example, is the most used form of social media by people over 30.

 Target Ideal Customers

 As touched upon in the last point, you should ensure that as many persona-driven content pieces reach the relevant decision makers across their buyers journey.

 Programmatic advertising, for example, ensures that the manufacturing marketing channels you pay for reaches someone more likely to be a customer, based on their previous searching, buying habits and buying intent.
 This can be applied to search engine ads, social media ads and more.

-As such, if you’re in the industrial manufacturing business, and you want to keep up with the way your potential customers make purchasing decisions, your team should try to improve your manufacturing marketing strategy by implementing the above actionable suggestions and embrace the inbound method of marketing to improve you marketing ROI heading into 2020.
+As such, if you’re in the industrial manufacturing business, and you want to keep up with the way your potential customers make purchasing decisions, your team should try to improve your manufacturing marketing strategy by implementing the above actionable suggestions and embrace the inbound method of marketing agencies to improve you marketing ROI heading into 2023.